2025 Fall Girls - August 21-November 1

 How can I be assigned by Hammer Sports?

-Contact Heidi to get added to the Hammer Sports Arbiter tenant.
+Contact Hammer Sports to get added to the their Arbiter tenant.
 They use self-assign, so you can pickup matches that work with your current varsity schedule or pickup matches on any open dates you may have.

 DO NOT PICKUP EARLY MATCHES FIRST AND THEN ASK TO BE ASSIGNED TO THE UPPER LEVEL MATCHES BY MVOA.